kidozen/kido-android/README.md

 		* */
 		"kz_email_to" : "some recipient",
 		"kz_email_from" : "another recipiet"
+		"kz_email_attach" : "path to a file to attach",
 	}

 Check your Android sdk path settings.
 If you have some conflict remember you can specify it in the "android.sdk.path"